Clinical Trials (PDQ®)

 |Phase III||Health services research, Treatment||Active||18 and over||NCI||NCI-2011-02623|

-This phase III clinical trial is studying how well giving tamoxifen citrate, anastrozole, letrozole, or exemestane with or without chemotherapy works in treating patients with invasive breast cancer.
+This randomized phase III clinical trial studies how well tamoxifen citrate, anastrozole, letrozole, or exemestane with or without chemotherapy work in treating patients with breast cancer that has spread from where it began in the breast to surrounding normal tissue (invasive).
 Estrogen can cause the growth of breast cancer cells.
 Hormone therapy, using tamoxifen citrate, may fight breast cancer by blocking the use of estrogen by the tumor cells.
 Aromatase inhibitors, such as anastrozole, letrozole, and exemestane, may fight breast cancer by lowering the amount of estrogen the body makes.
-Drugs used in chemotherapy work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+Drugs used in chemotherapy work in different ways to stop the growth of tumor cells, either by killing the cells, by stopping them from dividing, or by stopping them from spreading.
 It is not yet known whether giving tamoxifen citrate, anastrozole, letrozole, or exemestane is more effective with combination chemotherapy in treating patients with breast cancer.

 Further Study Information

 I. To determine the effect of chemotherapy in patients with node positive breast cancer who do not have high recurrence scores (RS) by Oncotype DX.

 I. To compare overall survival (OS), distant disease-free survival (DDFS), and local disease-free interval (LDFI) by receipt of chemotherapy or not and its interaction with RS.

 II.
 To compare the toxicity across the treatment arms.
 III.
 To perform other assays or tests (in particular the PAM50 risk of relapse score) as they are developed and validated that measure potential benefit of chemotherapy and compare them to Oncotype DX.